Pediatric Hearing Aids at Camino ENT

 Pediatric Hearing Device Candidacy

-If the child’s hearing device requires a custom ear mold, the audiologist will check the ear for cerumen (wax) and then proceed with taking an impression of the ear(s).
+If the child’s hearing device requires a custom ear mold, the audiologist will check the ear for cerumen (earwax) and then proceed with taking an impression of the ear(s).
 An impression is taken by inserting a small piece of foam into the ear canal and then filling the outer part of the ear canal with a silicone-based material.
 This material takes several minutes to harden, during which time the child can be active (without touching the ear).
-Often the audiologist will have a toy or book that the child can play with while the impression material is hardening.
 Once the material is hard, the impression(s) are sent to the manufacturer for the mold or device to be formed.

 As a child grows, the ear will also change in size and shape.
 Ear molds will need to be replaced more often for children as they grow, sometimes every couple months.
 The audiologist will explain what changes to look for so that parents know when it might be time for a new set of ear molds to be made.